-Activity Evidence that supports this approach Challenge number(s) addressed Google Read & Write We believe that regardless of an individual student's ability and aspirations, literacy is an integral part of every young person's learning journey.
+Activity Evidence that supports this approach Challenge addressed number(s) Google Read & Write We believe that regardless of an individual student's ability and aspirations, literacy is an integral part of every young person's learning journey.
 The ability to read and write with confidence impacts all aspects of a child's academic, social and personal development, from the early years right through to graduation and beyond.
 Therefore, it is our mission to support students on their personal literacy and learning journeys through innovative technology that can help them read, write and express their thoughts with clarity and confidence.
 In doing so, we can unlock everyone's full potential.
 Use of Accelerated Reader EEF study found that Year 7 pupils who were offered Accelerated Reader made 3 months' additional progress in reading compared to other similar pupils.
 For pupils eligible for free school meals the figure was 5 months' additional progress.
 1,2,3,5, Engage with the MyTutor programme to provide a blend of tuition and mentoring.
 A significant number of students will receive tutoring.
-One to One, & Three to One Personalised Tuition (My Tutor) - Yr11 Tuition targeted at specific needs and knowledge can be an effective method to support low attaining students.
-EEF Toolkit cites positive impact of One to One Tuition (+5 months) and Small Group Tuition (+4 months) EEF Toolkit shows Mastery Learning as having positive impact for very low cost (+5 months) EEF: Targeted small group and one-to-one interventions (+5 months) have the 1,2,3,4,5 potential for the largest immediate impact on attainment.
+Tuition targeted at specific needs and knowledge can be an effective method to support low attaining students.
+EEF Toolkit cites positive impact of One to One Tuition (+5 months) and Small Group Tuition (+4 months) 1,2,3,4,5 One to One, & Three to One Personalised Tuition (My Tutor) - Yr11 EEF Toolkit shows Mastery Learning as having positive impact for very low cost (+5 months) EEF: Targeted small group and one-to-one interventions (+5 months) have the potential for the largest immediate impact on attainment.
 MyTutor Impact Report shows students make on average one grade progress in just 10 lessons from MyTutor.
 EEF Toolkit shows digital technology having positive impact (+4 months)